Part One: Onboarding

 - Bank account — requires proof of address (a bill, or your lease), CPR number, passport.
 I would recommend picking a bank close to your house because you have to physically be present for many services.
 We used Danske Bank because they had a special service for expats.

-- Mobile phone — requires a CPR number, and ideally a bank account.
-Some companies also require you to be a resident of Denmark and show your residence permit.
+- Mobile phone — usually requires a CPR number (and ideally a bank account), except with Telenor, which offers prepaid plans without a CPR.
+Some companies will also require you to be a resident of Denmark and show your residence permit.
 To buy a telephone online, you need to have a NemID and a Dankort or Visa card.
 It’s probably easier to just go to a shop and get a phone and a plan together if your employer doesn’t offer phone plans (which many do).
 My husband had some success with Telia.

 With your NemID and CPR number set up, you are finally eligible to get your yellow card, and set up your online life.